kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 ## Lerna continues to evolve

 If you already know this, feel free to skip ahead.
-But surprisingly many still haven’t heard that **Lerna is back**, far from obsolete or deprecated and is getting brand new features.
-We from [Nrwl](/company) are the creators of Nx and given our long history in the monorepo space, we offered to [take over stewardship of Lerna](/blog/lerna-is-dead-long-live-lerna) when it was declared “dead” in April 2022.
+But surprisingly many still haven't heard that **Lerna is back**, far from obsolete or deprecated and is getting brand new features.
+We from [Nrwl](/company) are the creators of Nx and given our long history in the monorepo space, we offered to [take over stewardship of Lerna](/blog/lerna-is-dead-long-live-lerna) when it was declared "dead" in April 2022.

 Since we took over, in May 2022, it has been an absolute rollercoaster.
 We launched [a brand new website](https://lerna.js.org/), updated the content of the docs, and [made Lerna 10x faster](/blog/lerna-used-to-walk-now-it-can-fly).
 And now, **Lerna v6 is out!**